 Hewlett-Packard, in order to focus its assets more effectively, is breaking into two companies.
 Those entities, one concentrating on enterprise products and the other on PCs and printers, will continue HP's moves toward big data, cloud computing, security, and competitive computers and printers.
 Until the split is final, in late 2015, HP maintains one of the tech world's most comprehensive portfolios of hardware, software, and services.
 It is the world’s second-largest provider of PCs ( Lenovo is #1); other products include servers, storage devices, printers, and networking equipment.
 The company’s services unit offers IT and business process outsourcing, application development, consulting, systems integration, and other technology services.
-HP generates software sales through enterprise IT management, big data, and security applications.
-The 75-year-old company, which serves customers worldwide, in 2014 announced plans to split into two companies, taking its restructuring to the ultimate level.
+The 75-year-old company generates software sales through enterprise IT management, big data, and security applications.

-HP’s largest segment is its personal systems (PCs) group, which accounts for nearly 30% of sales.
+HP’s largest segment is its personal systems (PCs) group, which accounts for about 31% of sales.
 Enterprise servers, storage, and networking equipment brings in another 25%, while the printing and services groups each contribute about 20%.
 Software and financial services (leasing, financing) round out the company’s offerings.

 The company generates about 35% of its in the US with the rest coming from such markets as Ireland, Israel, UK, Spain, Singapore, China, India, and Japan.

-Based in Sunnyvale, California, the company has facilities across the globe with geographic headquarters in Geneva; Houston; Miami; Mississauga, Canada; Singapore; and Tokyo.
+Based in Sunnyvale, California, the company has facilities across the globe with regional headquarters in Geneva; Houston; Miami; Mississauga, Canada; Singapore; and Tokyo.

 Sales and Marketing

 HP markets its products directly, as well as through a wide range of third-party channels, including retailers, resellers and distributors, original equipment manufacturers, independent software vendors, and systems integrators.

-In response to weak sales, HP shut down its short-lived tablet and smartphone business, which was centered on a wireless operating system known as webOS and a line of mobile phones acquired in the 2010 purchase of smartphone pioneer Palm.
+In the restructuring leading to break-up, HP shut down a short-lived tablet and smartphone business, which was centered on a wireless operating system known as webOS and a line of mobile phones acquired in the 2010 purchase of smartphone pioneer Palm.
 As such, in early 2014 it sold a portfolio of 1,400 of its and Palm's granted and pending patents to Qualcomm.
-The patents, which detailed fundamental mobile operating system techniques, were sold for an undisclosed amount.

 Mergers and Acquisitions